Gangneung: Heritage

 There are a total of 128 cultural properties in Gangneung.
 Among them, there are 34 State-designated heritage and 58 Province-designated heritage.

 National Treasure No. 51, a gate to an official inn, is in Gangneung.
-This gate is the front gate of the Gangneung official inn built in the Goryeo Dynasty.
+This gate is the front gate of the Gangneung official inn built in the Goryeo period.
 It is the oldest gate in the Goryeo Dynasty and is the only cultural property designated as a national treasure among the buildings in Gangwon-do.

-Ojukheon is the birthplace of Shin Saimdang and Yulgok Lee.
-It was designated as Treasure No. 165 by being recognized as one of the oldest architecture in the Korea and being a rare example of preserving the shape of the house of the Joseon Dynasty.
+Ojukheon is the birthplace of Shin Saimdang and Yi I. It was designated as Treasure No. 165 by being recognized as one of the oldest architecture in Korea and being a rare example of preserving Joseon-era architecture.

-Gangneung Guseongsa site, which was founded by Burma in the 13th year of King Munsung of Silla(851), has been designated as Korea's Historic Site No.448.
+Gangneung Guseongsa site, which was founded by Burma in the 13th year of King Munsung of Silla (851), has been designated as Korea's Historic Site No. 448.
 Inside the temple, treasures are designated as Treasures No. 85, Treasures No. 86, There is a stone Buddhist image designated as No. 38.

 Festivals

 Gangneung has numerous festivals.
-The biggest and most famous is the Gangneung Dano Festival (강릉단오제) at the Dano fairground near the Namdae River.
+The biggest and most famous is the festival Gangneung Danoje at the dano fairground near the Namdae River.
 In 1967, the Gangneung Dano Festival was designated Korean National Immaterial Cultural Heritage No. 13.
 On November 11, 2005, it was designated by UNESCO as one of the "Masterpieces of the Oral and Intangible Heritage of Humanity".
 Nowadays, it is a combination of several commemoration rites and traditional plays.
 A highlight is the traditional Gwanno Mask Dance (Gwanno Gamyeongeuk), which is only performed at this festival.

-In addition to well established festivals like the Dano, there are several newer festivals in Gangneung, such as the IJAF (International Junior Art Festival) enjoys great popularity.
+In addition to well established festivals like the Dano, there are several newer festivals in Gangneung, such as the IJAF (International Junior Art Festival), which enjoys great popularity.
 The IJAF is a cultural festival for youth from all over the world.
 The festival includes both performances of the participating groups and a diversified cultural program demonstrating the essence of Korean culture.
-Since 2002, the IJAF takes place at Gyeongpo Beach in the end of July.
-Also, the Gyeongpo Rock Festival was established in 2006.
+Since 2002, the IJAF has taken place at Gyeongpo Beach in the end of July.
+There is also the Gyeongpo Rock Festival, which was established in 2006.
 This festival, mostly attracting young people, offers young Korean bands from the Gangneung area a stage for their performances.
+The Gangneung Coffee festival, which began in 2009, is an annual coffee-tasting festival in which a variety of coffee vendors showcase coffee drinks as well as coffee machinary.
+In the festival are also some smaller, non-coffee vendors, as well as arts and crafts stalls.
+As of 2023, it is being held within the Gangneung Olympic Park.